-- Was inspection performed in a safe, positive, and constructive manner?
+6 Was inspection performed in a safe, positive, and constructive manner?
+Info Only Info Only

-Info Only = No Points - a.
-No unsafe acts should be performed during inspection by the state inspector - b.
+No unsafe acts should be performed during inspection by the state inspector

+- b.
 What did the inspector observe in the field?
 (Narrative description of field observations and how inspector performed) - c.
 Best Practices to Share with Other States (Field could be from operator visited or state inspector practices) - d.
 Other